 The RBI RNA Scholars Program is a training opportunity for current CU Anschutz graduate students whose research is primarily focused on RNA.
-RNA Scholar awards provide 1-year of stipend support and a small discretionary fund; see more information regarding application and selection.
+RNA Scholar awards provide 1-year of stipend support and a small discretionary fund; click here for more information regarding program application and selection.

 RBI RNA Scholars are accomplished students who have completed two years of research in their PhD thesis lab, have passed their comprehensive exam, and show outstanding promise toward advancing RNA biology.
 All RBI RNA Scholars commit to enhancing their academic progress by attending and actively participating in RBI-sponsored events.
 In addition, RNA Scholars present their research at RBI-hosted seminars, chalk-talks, and Colorado RNA Club’s Evenings with RNA.